kimba74/sandbox/src/main/java/org/soabridge/reference/java5/concurrency/README.md

 Java5 Concurrency Examples
 ==========================

-## Executors and Threadpools
+## Executors and Thread Pools
 Before Java5 running Threads involved either the implementation of a `Runnable`, which was then passed to the instance of a `Thread` object or the extension of the `Thread` class itself.
 The runtime had to be managed manually by storing the `Thread` object in a central location and monitoring it's life-cycle.
-Threadpools had to be manually designed and implemented. `Executor` and its sub- and supporting classes take a load of work off the developer's hands.
+Thread Pools had to be manually designed and implemented. `Executor` and its sub- and supporting classes take a load of work off the developer's hands.
 Instead of passing a `Runnable` implementation to a `Thread` object amd managing it manually one can now just pass it to the instance of a `ExecutorService`.